Britain's premier multi-instrumental entertainer |

 of the resort's 'top solo artist', and pantomime

-performances have seen him in comedy roles, for which he
+performances have seen him in all the main comedy roles,

 His CD Ukulele Serenade immediately set me smiling and lifted my spirits - Peter Kingston, The Guardian |